-Approved toll-free SMS use cases
+Approved Toll-Free messaging use cases

 - One-time password (OTP) or verification codes

 - Customer care messaging that includes some automated messaging (including satisfaction surveys)